Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Introduction

-The main contribution of this work is a novel \textit{uncoupled} learning update that estimates the leader's gradient update by sampling strategies close to the leader's current strategy, and then committing to these ``perturbed'' strategies long enough that the follower has time to adapt to them.
-This learning update, which we refer to as \textit{\underline{Hi}erarchical learning with \underline{C}ommitments} (\awnnnospace), does not require that the leader has access to the follower's payoff function, or detailed knowledge of their learning process.
-As such, the \awnn update is applicable for learning in the ad hoc setting, and for problems where estimating the higher-order derivatives of the payoff functions is impractical.
-Our main theoretical results show that \awnn converges to a local Stackelberg solution for the leader under a generic assumption that the follower's own strategy converges to its best response sufficiently fast.
-We also provide specific convergence guarantees for the case where the follower's payoff function is strongly concave, and the follower updates their strategy using gradient ascent.
-We note that the conditions under which \awnn converges with a gradient ascent partner are only slightly more restrictive than those required for the convergence of the exact hierarchical gradient update.
+The main contribution of this work is a novel \textit{uncoupled} learning update called \textit{\underline{Hi}erarchical learning with \underline{C}ommitments} (\awnnnospace), which does not require the leader to have access to the follower's payoff function or learning algorithm. \awnn estimates the leader's gradient update by sampling strategies close to the leader's current strategy, and then committing to these ``perturbed'' strategies long enough that the follower has time to adapt to them.
+As such, unlike previous coupled methods, the \awnn update is applicable to fully independent multi-agent learning settings such as ad hoc teamwork.
+As an added benefit, our method is a tractable alternative to coupled hierarchical updates for problems where estimating the higher-order derivatives of the payoff functions is possible but impractical.
+Our main theoretical results show that, under the same conditions as previous coupled methods, \awnn converges to a DSE for the leader as long as the follower's own strategy converges to its best response sufficiently fast.
+We mathematically specify what sufficiently fast means in this context, and as an illustrative example derive a commitment schedule for the case where the follower's payoff function is strongly concave.
+Furthermore, we introduce a mechanism by which agents can ``negotiate'' the leader--follower role assignment in an online fashion.
+This allows symmetric learners to negotiate their roles while simultaneously solving the underlying differentiable game.
+To our knowledge, this is the first negotiation process that addresses the open question, presented in \citet{basar1973relative}, of determining roles online in hierarchical play.

-We describe the hierarchical gradient update and the local Stackelberg equilibrium in Section~\ref{preliminaries}.
-We present the \awnn learning update and our main convergence results in Section~\ref{hi_c}, while in Section~\ref{commitments} we provide concrete convergence guarantees for special cases where the follower's payoff function is strongly concave.
-We conclude with a discussion of the implications of our results for the problem of \textit{ad hoc} human--AI cooperation.